trailblazer/trailblazer/README.md

 ## Routing

-Traiblazer uses Rails routing to map URLs to controllers (we will add simplifications to routing soon).
+Trailblazer uses Rails routing to map URLs to controllers (we will add simplifications to routing soon).

 ## Controllers